Tonie Joy: 2010 - present

 In 2010 he briefly played bass in the hard rock band The Pilgrim and in 2011 played guitar on a few tracks on the Cold Cave LP Cherish the Light Years and was a touring guitarist on their 2011 UK and EU tour.
 Later this year, Joy debuted his 7 piece live band called Slow Bull, the culmination of several years of solo writing and recording efforts.
 Joy currently is in band called Rogue Conjurer Joy also in 2024 contributed guitar tracks to the forthcoming record "Learning to Live with Fire" by Caithlin de Marrais, the singer and bassist for Rainer Maria.
 As of 2025, Joy is in a new band called Deep Essence with former bandmate Randy Davis, also from The Great Unraveling.
 Their first EP was released on March 14, 2025.

 Equipment

 When asked why he preferred Fenders and single coils over Gibsons and humbuckers, Joy explained that Strats felt more comfortable and he appreciated working within their limitations.
 He also admired Ritchie Blackmore, who used Strats.

 Signature sound

-Tonie Joy’s guitar playing style is distinctive and influential within the post-hardcore and experimental rock scenes.
-Overall, Tonie Joy’s guitar style is a blend of aggressive punk energy, experimental creativity, and complex rhythms, all delivered with a raw and authentic DIY spirit.
+Tonie Joy’s guitar style is a blend of aggressive punk energy, experimental creativity, and complex rhythms, all delivered with a raw and authentic DIY spirit.

 Tonie Joy’s approach is marked by a raw and aggressive sound, typical of the post-hardcore genre.
 His playing often features heavy distortion and a gritty tone, which contributes to the intense atmosphere of his music.